AndyG6/minecraft-ai-companion/README.md

 ## Overview

-MindCraft-Companion is an adaptive AI companion system for Minecraft that learns and remembers your gameplay patterns.
+Minecraft-Ai-Companion is an adaptive AI companion system for Minecraft that learns and remembers your gameplay patterns.
 Built with a sophisticated two-tier memory architecture, it provides personalized, context-aware responses based on your actions and conversations, creating a truly intelligent in-game companion experience.

-**Why MindCraft-Companion?**
+**Why Minecraft-Ai-Companion?**

 Transform your Minecraft experience with an AI that actually remembers and learns: